BRIEF-India cenbank sets 6.17 pct cut-off at overnight variable rate reverse repo auction

 * India cenbank: weighted average rate at 6.15 percent at overnight variable rate reverse repo auction

-* India cenbank: allots 200 billion rupees at overnight variable rate reverse repo auction ; gets bids worth 286.31 billion rupees
+* India cenbank: allots 400.05 billion rupees at overnight variable rate reverse repo auction; gets bids worth 763.42 billion rupees

-* India cenbank: makes partial allotment of 39.80 percent at cut-off rate at overnight variable rate reverse repo auction Source text - (bit.ly/2o6JYcI)
+* India cenbank: makes partial allotment of 42.07 percent at cut-off rate at overnight variable rate reverse repo auction Source text: bit.ly/2nLbqMs